 - Unusual financial activity on the person’s accounts, a change in spending patterns, or missing jewelry or other valuables

 - Bed sores, unattended medical needs, soiled bedding or clothes, lack of bathing, or unusual weight loss

 - A strained or tense relationship between the elderly person and staff, or staff who are not willing to allow you to be alone with your loved one (they may say as much, or they may simply “hover” in or near the room)

-If you suspect abuse or neglect, contact the experienced Texas nursing home injury lawyers at Crowe Arnold & Majors, LLP immediately.
+If you suspect abuse or neglect, contact an experienced Dallas nursing home abuse lawyer at Crowe Arnold & Majors, LLP immediately.
 Do not delay – acting quickly is essential to protecting your loved one and securing the compensation they deserve.